sepehr-dh99/gorm-public-repository-pattern/readme.md

 ## Go Repository Pattern Package

-This repository contains a Go package for implementing a repository pattern to interact with a PostgreSQL database using GORM.
+This repository contains a Go package for implementing a repository pattern to interact with a database using GORM.

 ## Introduction